davegallant/site/content/about.md

 - The site is generated with [hugo](https://gohugo.io/)
 - The theme is a modified version of [hugo-theme-gruvbox](https://github.com/schnerring/hugo-theme-gruvbox)
-- The comments system uses [utterances](https://github.com/utterance/utterances)
+- The comments system is powered by [utterances](https://github.com/utterance/utterances)